The rights group verifies that the Polish senator was hacked with spyware - ExBulletin

 The rights group verifies that the Polish senator was hacked with spyware

+Amnesty International says it has independently confirmed that the powerful spyware of an Israeli company was used to hack a Polish senator when he was leading the opposition parliamentary election campaign 2019.

-WARSAW, Poland (AP) Amnesty International said Thursday it has independently confirmed that powerful spyware from Israeli surveillance software maker NSO Group was used to hack a Polish senator. many times in 2019 when he led the opposition parliamentary election campaign.
+WARSAW, Poland – Amnesty International said Thursday it has independently confirmed that powerful spyware from Israeli surveillance software maker NSO Group was used to hack a Polish senator several times in 2019 when he ran his parliamentary election campaign. opposition.

-The Associated Press reported last month that the Citizen Lab, a group of Internet observers at the University of Toronto, found that Senator Krzysztof Brejza and two other critics of the Polish government were hacked with Pegasus NGO spyware.
+The Associated Press reported last month that Citizen Lab, an Internet watchdog group at the University of Toronto, discovered that Senator Krzysztof Brejza and two other critics of the Polish government had been hacked with Pegasus NGO spyware.

-Dozens of high-profile cases of Pegasus abuse have been detected since 2015, much from a global media consortium last year, with NSO Group malware used to eavesdrop on journalists, politicians, diplomats, lawyers and human rights activists from the Middle East to Mexico.
+Dozens of high-profile Pegasus abuse cases have been uncovered since 2015, many by a global media consortium last year, with NSO Group malware used to eavesdrop on journalists, politicians, diplomats, lawyers and human rights activists. man from the Middle East to Mexico. .

 Polish hacking is considered particularly scandalous because it did not take place in a repressive autocracy, but in a member state of the European Union.